The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Fluence

-Short definition: The energy delivered by the laser per unit area, expressed in J/cm².
+Short definition: The energy delivered by the laser per unit of surface, expressed in J/cm².

-Fluence is one of the most important laser parameters.
-Too little fluence does not reach the pigment destruction threshold; too much increases the risk of thermal damage.
-It depends on pigment type, wavelength, spot size, phototype, and tattoo age.
-Proper calibration is key to effective and safe treatment.
+Fluence is one of the most important laser settings.
+Fluence that is too low will not reach the pigment destruction threshold; excessive fluence risks causing thermal damage.
+It depends on the type of pigment, the wavelength, the spot size, the phototype and the age of the tattoo.
+Calibrating it correctly is the key to a treatment that is both effective and safe.

-See also: Spot size, Pigment destruction threshold, Parameter adjustment.
+See also: Spot size, Pigment destruction threshold, Parameter adaptation.

 Pigment fragmentation

-Short definition: Reduction of ink particles into nanoparticles that can be eliminated by the body.
+Short definition: The reduction of ink particles into nanoparticles the body can clear.

-Pigment fragmentation transforms large pigment aggregates (0.1 to 10 μm) into nanoparticles measuring just a few dozen nanometers, making them accessible to macrophages.
-Picosecond lasers achieve finer, more homogeneous fragmentation due to the predominance of the photoacoustic effect.
+Pigment fragmentation turns large pigment aggregates (0.1 to 10 μm) into nanoparticles a few tens of nanometres across, accessible to macrophages.
+Picosecond lasers produce finer and more even fragmentation thanks to the dominance of the photoacoustic effect.

 See also: Pigment degradation, Phagocytosis, Picosecond laser.